 The Jail Division is under the direction of Jail Administrator

-Brenda Watts and is staffed by an administrative assistant,
+Brenda Watts and is staffed by a Jail Sergeant, and

 component of the Nolan County Sheriff's Office, and